 Major wildfire rages out of control on fringes of Greek capital; hundreds of firefighters deployed

-ATHENS, Greece (AP) — Hundreds of firefighters backed by more than two dozen water-dropping planes were battling a major forest fire raging out of control Monday on the northern fringes of the Greek capital.
+ATHENS, Greece (AP) — A major forest fire was raging out of control on the northern fringes of the Greek capital Monday, triggering numerous evacuation orders for Athens suburbs and outlying areas as strong winds hampered the efforts of hundreds of firefighters and dozens of water-dropping planes.

-A children’s hospital and a military hospital were being evacuated early Monday morning, the fire department said, while evacuation orders were issued for more than a dozen areas, including Marathon and several Athens suburbs.
-Authorities in nearby suburbs were opening at least one sports hall and providing rooms in hotels for evacuees.
+The blaze that began Sunday afternoon was racing through pine forests left tinder-dry by repeated heat waves this summer.
+June and July of this year were the hottest months ever recorded in Greece, which also recorded its warmest winter ever.

-Local media reported two firefighters were slightly injured, while several civilians were treated in hospitals for smoke inhalation.
+Authorities were faced with “an exceptionally dangerous fire, which we have been fighting for more than 20 hours under dramatic circumstances,” Climate Crisis and Civil Protection Minister Vassilis Kikilias said mid-morning Monday.
+The fire was burning mainly on two separate fronts, with some parts in particularly difficult to reach areas on a mountain northeast of Athens, Kikilias said.

-The fire sent a blanket of smoke over the center of the Greek capital, darkening the sky.
-It began Sunday afternoon about 35 kilometers (22 miles) from Athens and was fanned by strong winds that quickly drove it out of control, fueled by tinder-dry conditions after repeated heat waves this summer, coming on the heels of a particularly dry winter.
+The fire department said 685 firefighters, backed by 27 teams specially trained to tackle wildfires and including more than 80 armed forces personnel, were battling the flames.
+More than 190 vehicles were deployed, while 17 water-dropping planes and 16 helicopters were providing aerial support.

-This year’s June and July were the hottest months ever recorded in Greece, which also recorded its warmest winter ever.
+The police department said 380 police officers with 77 vehicles, 36 motorcycles, three buses and four vans were assisting in the evacuations, and by mid-morning had helped move more than 250 people away from the path of the flames.
+It posted a video on its social media channels showing police officers carrying elderly people in their arms out of houses and to waiting vehicles, against a backdrop of a night sky turned red from the flames and smoke.

-Both meteorologists and government officials have warned of the heightened danger of wildfires because of weather conditions from Sunday until Thursday.
-Half of the country is under a “red alert” for wildfire hazard, Climate Crisis and Civil Protection Minister Vassilis Kikilias said.
+The fire was burning in a wide arc on the capital’s northeastern fringes, sending a blanket of smoke over central Athens on Sunday, darkening the sky.
+It began Sunday afternoon about 35 kilometers (22 miles) from Athens and was fanned by strong winds that quickly drove it out of control.
+Authorities said flames at times towered more than 25 meters (80 feet) in height.

-At first light Monday, more than 500 firefighters and by 16 teams of firefighters specially trained to combat wildfires were battling the flames, backed by 152 vehicles and large numbers of volunteers.
-Twenty-nine water-dropping planes and helicopters were being deployed in two waves.
-Authorities said flames at time towered more than 25 meters (80 feet) in height.
+Meteorologists and government officials have warned of the heightened danger of wildfires because of weather conditions from Sunday until Thursday, with half of the country placed under a “red alert” for wildfire hazard.

 The fire department appealed to residents to follow evacuation orders issued by civil protection, with authorities noting that some people who had refused to leave their homes later became trapped and required rescuing, endangering the lives of firefighters.